mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 Congratulations on a job well done!

 We also had tons of help and support from a number of folks.
-Special thanks goes out to: Chris Holdgraf, Christopher Nitta, Delmar Larsen, Hongfei Wang, Michael Casper Lewis, Min Ragan-Kelley, Paul Ivanov, Steve Purves, Tim Head, Tom Neubarth, and Yuvi Panda.
+Special thanks goes out to: Bob Belford & team, Chris Holdgraf, Christopher Nitta, Delmar Larsen, Hongfei Wang, Lindsay Nicole Poirier, Max Rudolph, Michael Casper Lewis, Magali Billen, Min Ragan-Kelley, Paul Ivanov, Sarah Stewart, Steve Purves, Tim Head, Tom Neubarth, Yuvi Panda, and likely others that I am forgetting.

 And I give the most special thanks to Richard Feltstykket for being an amazing partner in this project.
 We couldn't have pulled it off without his extensive